 June 18th, 2014 - Brick doing very well.
 Showing signs of full kidney function.
 I can't afford to have him tested but he has less protein in his urine, not bubbly, more often.
 It is turning to yellow which I assume means he is filtering more.
 Went his previous distance today no problem.

 Now just trying to keep weight on him and not gum up the works.
 He lost a lot but thankfully not emaciated.
 He was a burly boy.

 I make his food, can't afford KD (Kidney Diet canned food).
 Research, lots of research.
 Vitamins K2, D, A, C, Omega 3, luteine, phosphate binders, kale, carrots, butternut squash, brown rice, chicken thighs, salmon, and ground flax, and a stick of butter.
 I mix in beet root powder and Tums before serving.
 (I had Spaghetti O's with bologna, LOL)

 June 24th, 2014 - In hindsight, knowing what I know now.
-I knew raisins may make him ill, I didn't know it could kill him.
+I didn't know raisins could kill him.
 I would have given him peroxide to make him vomit.
 As far as treating his kidneys, I would have started juicing him with carrot juice and beet root to unblock them.
 No sweet potatoes, excellent nutrition but high in phosphates, no no!

-Editor: We hope none of our readers ever need this home treatment but with vet costs going through the roof right along with pet insurance premiums, owners are proving to be very inventive.
-What works works and obviously this lady of great faith and ingenuity seems to have found solutions through research.
+Editor's note: We hope no one ever needs this home treatment but with veterinary costs going through the roof right along with pet insurance premiums, dog owners are proving to be very inventive.
+Obviously this lady of great faith and ingenuity found solutions through research.